Armalon/PizzaTaskFrontend/README.md

 `deactivate`

+2. Init db by running the following script

+`python init_db.py`

-2. Start the App as a service using flask
+3. Start the App as a service using flask

 `env FLASK_APP=server.py flask run`